V. Shantha Kumari: Career

-In the early nineties Samiti members began to travel and work as field activists.
+In the early nineties, Samiti members began to travel and work as field activists.
 In 1994, Shantha Kumari renounced home to live at the Samiti office at Bengaluru.
 In 1995, she resigned from her job and began to travel within Karnataka as a pracharika of the Samiti.
-1996 onwards then Samiti Sarkaryavahika Pramila Tai Medhe took her under her wings.
-Her apprenticeship with Medhe gave her strong organizational skills.
-Her own facility for languages (English, Hindi, Kannada, Malayalam, Marathi, Tamil, Telugu) came in handy in communicating with varied audiences.
-The potential of her intensive campaign was noticed and she was made Sahakaryavahika in 1997.
+From 1996 onwards, she apprenticed under then-Chief of the Samiti, Pramila Tai Medhe.
+She was made Sahakaryavahika in 1997.